hfour/wsrun/README.md

-    --no-prefix                     don't prefix output with "package_name |" --bin=yarn                      which program should we pass the cmd to --done-criteria=regex           consider the process "done" when output line matches regex
+    --no-prefix                     don't prefix output with "package_name |" --bin=yarn                      which program should we pass the cmd to --done-criteria=regex           consider the process "done" when output line matches regex --exclude pkgname               skip actually running the command for that package
 ```

 ### Examples: